🔼The name Zealot: Summary

 The Zealots were a group of folks who hated the Romans, and since everybody hated the Romans, it's not always clear where ordinary people stopped and Zealots began.
 It's also not clear whether the Zealots were actually an organized group, with a structural hierarchy and formally sworn in members and secret handshakes and all that, or whether they were more like modern football hooligans, who wouldn't call themselves such but were dubbed that way by commentators.

-Unlike Pharisees, Sadducees and Essenes, the Zealotes weren't particularly known for established theologies, but rather for their absurd dedication to wrecking all things Roman (again, probably much like hooligans, with the odd ring leader).
-There were also militant anti-Roman elements called Sicarii, who tended to stab their victims with a dagger (sicarius), but there were obviously also Zealots and surely an untold amount of uncommitted assassins, who too wielded the occasional dagger, so these titles were probably used largely arbitrarily and rather loosely.
+Unlike Pharisees, Sadducees and Essenes, the Zealots weren't particularly known for established theologies, but rather for their absurd dedication to wrecking all things Roman (again, probably much like hooligans, with the odd ring leader).
+There were also militant anti-Roman elements called Sicarii, who tended to stab their victims with a dagger (sicarius; possibly in reference to the assassination of Julius Caesar), but there were obviously also Zealots and surely an untold amount of uncommitted assassins, who too wielded the occasional dagger, so these titles were probably used largely arbitrarily and rather loosely.

-The Jewish-Roman historian Josephus describes the Zealots as a bunch of fiercely cruel and injust morons, who murdered folks of any plumage, including their fellow Jews.
+The Jewish-Roman historian Josephus (see our article on Dalmanutha) describes the Zealots as a bunch of fiercely cruel and injust morons, who murdered folks of any plumage, including their fellow Jews.
 During the Great Revolt these Zealots destroyed food supplies and fire wood to force the people of Jerusalem to fight the Romans, and ended up setting fire to the temple and destroying it, while general Titus watched on in horror and dismay.

 🔼Etymology of the name Zealot

-The name Zealot is the same as the noun ζηλωτης (zelotes), which denotes someone who is filled with or driven by ζηλος (zelos), which literally means hotness and figuratively means fervence or enthusiasm:
+The name Zealot is the same as the noun ζηλωτης (zelotes), which denotes someone who is filled with or driven by ζηλος (zelos), which literally means hotness and figuratively means fervency or enthusiasm:

-The name Zealot literally means Hot Head or One Who's Fired Up and became applied to mean Enthusiastic One and finally Violent Fanatic.
-By the time of Jesus it possibly had a similar air of pseudo-solemnity as the name Boanerges.
+The name Zealot literally means Hot Head or One Who's Fired Up and became applied to mean Enthusiastic One and finally Violent Fanatic — the Zealots were the Yeastie Boys.
+By the time of Jesus this name possibly had a similar air of pseudo-solemnity as the name Boanerges.